-5.4.1 Students who arrive late to registration are recorded as L (late before registration closes).
-First registration takes place at the start of Form Time at 8.45am.
-Students are expected to be on the School site by 8.40am to avoid them being late for registration.
+Pupils who arrive late to registration are recorded as L (late before registration closes).
+First 5.4.1 registration takes place at the start of Form Time at 8.45am.
+Pupils are expected to be on the School site by 8.40am to avoid them being late for registration.

-5.4.2 Students who are late will be sanctioned in line with the School Behaviour Policy and parent/carers will be notified.
-Persistent late arrival will be challenged by form tutors and could result in parents/carers and students being asked to attend a meeting with a member of the pastoral, attendance and safeguarding team.
+5.4.2 Pupils who are late will be sanctioned in line with the School Behaviour Policy and parent/carers will be notified.
+Persistent late arrival will be challenged by form tutors and could result in parents/carers and pupils being asked to attend a meeting with a member of the pastoral, attendance and safeguarding team.

-5.4.3 Students are recorded as U (late after registration closes) if they arrive after 10.05am without a valid reason.
+5.4.3 Pupils are recorded as U (late after registration closes) if they arrive after 9.15 am without a valid reason.

-5.4.4 Students are expected to be punctual to all lessons and if they are late for a lesson, they will receive a sanction in line with the behaviour policy and parent/carers will be notified.
+5.4.4 Pupils are expected to be punctual to all lessons and if they are late for a lesson, they will receive a sanction in line with the behaviour policy and parent/carers will be notified.